VHS Learning is committed to making our course offerings accessible to all, including users with disabilities.

 We are continually working to make as much of our content accessible to all users as possible, while meeting or exceeding current standards for web accessibility.
 We believe that accessible design will improve the learning experience for all users, not just the disabled.

-VHS courses also make use of ReadSpeaker, an embedded text-to-speech tool which provides easy access to computer generated audio for course content documents, and text highlighting for bi-modal reading, which can benefit ESOL and SWLD users (note that ReadSpeaker is not a replacement for a fully-featured screen reader for visually impaired users.)
+VHS Learning courses also make use of ReadSpeaker, an embedded text-to-speech tool which provides easy access to computer generated audio for course content documents, and text highlighting for bi-modal reading, which can benefit ESOL and SWLD users (note that ReadSpeaker is not a replacement for a fully-featured screen reader for blind users.)

-While we are committed to improving the accessibility of our course content, currently not all courses are fully accessible for all types of user.
+While we are committed to improving the accessibility of our course content, currently not all courses are fully accessible for all users.

-- Most courses are largely or fully accessible to the hearing impaired and we have had numerous successful hearing impaired students in VHS courses.
+- Most courses are largely or fully accessible to the deaf and hard of hearing and we have had numerous successful deaf students in VHS Learning courses.

-- Local accommodation may be required for students with serious visual impairment, where complex images (e.g. charts, maps, artwork, etc.) may not be fully accessible.
+- Local accommodation may be required for blind students, where complex images (e.g. charts, maps, artwork, etc.) may not be fully accessible.

 - Courses which have significant accessibility concerns are noted in the catalog description.